Shelve Changes dialog

 The available options are:

-|Collapse unchanged fragments||Click this button to collapse all unchanged fragments in both files.
+Collapse all the unchanged fragments in both files.
 The amount of non-collapsible unchanged lines is configurable in the Diff & Merge settings page.
 To open the Diff & Merge page, open settings by pressing Ctrl+Alt+S and navigate to .

 Scroll both differences panes simultaneously.
 If this button is released, each pane can be scrolled independently.

-|Disable editing||Click this button to enable editing of the local copy of the selected file, which is disabled by default.
+Enable editing of the local copy of the selected file, which is disabled by default.
 When editing is enabled, you can make last-minute changes to the modified file before committing it.

-|Editor settings||Click this button to open a drop-down list of available options.
+Open a list of available options.
 Select or clear these options to show or hide line numbers, indentation guides, white spaces, and soft wraps.

 Note that the options listed above are available for text files only.
 AppCode cannot compare binary files, so most commands will be unavailable for them.